telefonicaid/fiware-orion/doc/manuals/admin/perf_tuning.md

 In the case of queries/updates forwarded to context providers, the effect is that the original client will take a long time to get the answer.
 In fact, some clients may give up and close the connection.

 In this kind of situations, the `-httpTimeout` [CLI parameter](cli.md) may help to control how long Orion should wait for outgoing HTTP connections, overriding the default operating system timeout.
+Note that this parameter can be defined individually for subscriptions.
+If `-httpTimeout` is defined on the subscription's JSON, the default parameter would be ignored.

 [Top](#top)